-I am deeply honored to be a contributor to the updated 2017 edition of Dr. Angela Lumpkin’s Modern Sport Ethics, which is one of the nation’s leading textbooks for higher learning in the field of Sport Management.
+I was deeply honored to be a contributor to the 2017 edition of Dr. Angela Lumpkin’s Modern Sport Ethics, which is one of the nation’s leading textbooks for higher learning in the field of Sport Management.
 I co-authored the following scholarly article with Dr. Michael Sagas (Professor and Chair of the Department of Tourism, Recreation and Sport Management at the University of Florida):

 The Ethics of Parents Choosing an Early Specialization vs Early Sampling Pathway for their Children in U.S. Youth Sports

 By Dr. Michael Sagas and Pete Paciorek